-Admission Decisions Notification (Including acceptance, priority waitlist and denials)
+Admission notification (Including acceptance, priority waitlist and denials)

-Candidates who have not accepted admission and paid the deposit by the May 1 deadline will forfeit their place in the class and have their application cancelled.
+Admitted candidates who have not accepted admission and paid the deposit by the May 1 deadline will forfeit their place in the class.
 Please note, the deposit is non-refundable.

-A complete application consists of all admission documents (Application packet checklist, application, statement of purpose, resume, official transcripts from all institutions attended including any in progress coursework for Spring 2014 semester, Official GRE score report, Dominican volunteer hour forms, minimum of 2 letters of recommendation on letterhead.
-Some application packets may also contain when necessary: art portfolio or community art class form)
+A complete application consists of all admission documents (prerequisite course review, statement of purpose, resume, official transcripts from all institutions attended including any in-progress coursework for Spring 2015 semester, official GRE score report, Dominican volunteer hour confirmation, and a minimum of 2 letters of recommendation).
+Some application submissions may also contain, when necessary, the 3D Art Portfolio or Community Art Class form.

-Please consult the Prerequisite course requirements guide before filing in the prerequisite course review section of the application packet checklist.
-It is your responsibility to make sure you have taken courses that satisfy our prerequisite requirements.
-You will also need to account in this section any coursework that will be ‘in progress’ at the time of application deadline.
-You will need to submit an official transcript listing all of your ‘in progress’ coursework or your application packet will not be reviewed.
+Please consult the Prerequisite Course Requirements Guide before filing in the prerequisite course review section of the application.
+It is your responsibility to make sure that you have taken courses that satisfy the prerequisite requirements for the Dominican program.
+You will also need to include in this section any coursework that will be in progress at the time of application completion.

 PLEASE NOTE: Priority consideration will be given to candidates who have completed all prerequisites as of February 1.
-If admission is granted, it will be contingent upon successful completion of all “in progress” prerequisites and/or degree conferral.
-Any in progress work must be completed in the Spring semester before the start of the program.
-Any in progress coursework must be submitted on an official transcript as part of the completed packet on or before February 1.
+If admission with pending prerequisite coursework is granted, it will be contingent upon successful completion of all in progress prerequisites and/or degree conferral prior to the start of the program.
+Candidates applying with in progress courses must show proof of enrollment in their application materials.

 The personal statement is 500 words or less.
 Please do not exceed this limit.

-E. Minimum of 2 letters of recommendation (professional and/or academic)
+D. Minimum of 2 Letters of Recommendation (professional and/or academic)

-You are required to also make sure that if you have any ‘in progress’ prerequisite coursework from the Spring 2014 semester, your official transcript must list those courses you are enrolled in or your file will not be considered complete and therefore will not be reviewed.
+If you have any prerequisite coursework in progress during the Spring 2014 semester, you must include a Spring 2014 transcripts that demonstrate in progress coursework or your file will not be considered complete and will not be reviewed.

 Our GRE school code is: 4284